trendmicro/gop/README.md

 ### Remote endpoint

-Extract X-Forwarded-For and X-Forwarded-Proto info from nginx.
+~~ (DONE) Extract X-Forwarded-For and X-Forwarded-Proto info from nginx.
 Expose to app.
-Expose in request-status.
+Expose in request-status.~~

 ### IPv6